Maggie Hassan

-In 2016, Hassan ran for the U.S. Senate and narrowly defeated Kelly Ayotte, the Republican incumbent, by about a thousand votes (about 0.1% of the vote).
-She was reelected in 2022, defeating Republican nominee Don Bolduc.
-She is serving with Jeanne Shaheen, another former governor.
-Hassan and Shaheen are the only two women in American history to be elected both governor and U.S. senator.
+In 2016, Hassan ran for the U.S. Senate and narrowly defeated Kelly Ayotte, the Republican incumbent, by about 1,000 votes, or 0.1%.
+She was reelected in 2022.
+She serves with Jeanne Shaheen, another former governor.
+Hassan, Shaheen, and Ayotte are the only women in U.S. history to be elected both governor and U.S. senator.
+Hassan is expected to become New Hampshire's senior senator and the dean of the state's congressional delegation upon Shaheen's retirement in 2027.

 Early life and education

 Hassan was born Margaret Wood in Boston, Massachusetts, the daughter of Margaret (Byers) and Robert Coldwell Wood, a political scientist who served as U.S. Secretary of Housing and Urban Development in the Lyndon Johnson administration.
-She has two siblings, including Tony award-winning actor Frank Wood.
+She has two siblings, including Tony Award-winning actor Frank Wood.

-She grew up in Lincoln, Massachusetts.
-As a child she sang in school choirs and at church.
+She grew up in Lincoln, Massachusetts, where she sang in school choirs and at church.
 Her parents were politically active and she collated mailers for the League of Women Voters.
 She attended Lincoln-Sudbury Regional High School, Sudbury, Massachusetts, and graduated with the Class of 1976.
 Wood then enrolled at Brown University, where she majored in history and graduated in 1980 with a B.A. degree.
-While there, she met her future husband, Thomas Hassan, also a student at the university.
-She received a J.D. degree from the Northeastern University School of Law in 1985.
+While there, met her future husband, Thomas Hassan, also a student at the university.
+Hassan received a J.D. degree from the Northeastern University School of Law in 1985.